avobmat/general/README.md

     - If you have separate text files, compress the CSV and text files into a single ZIP file before uploading.

+7. If you are not a privileged user with full upload rights, please provide a link to the shared folder (e.g., Google Drive, Dropbox, or OneDrive) where we can access your zipped file.

 # License
 [Terms of Use](https://docs.google.com/document/d/17XWovDNecfE-GNvso7LRIQ_UcDc5FxDW0-i5eBq7X7Q/edit?tab=t.0)